 - A. The Contractor will distribute funding to the eleven college campuses identified in the contract and will monitor their use of the funds and their progress towards goals and deliverables, as described in each school's proposal. - B. The Contractor will coordinate activities, when appropriate, with the Collegiate Recovery Program Coordinator.

-UNC - Chapel Hill, Department of Psychiatry
+UNC - Chapel Hill, School of Medicine, Department of Psychiatry